Async Monitoring & Webhooks for CouchDB _replicator Pipelines

 WEBHOOK_URL = "https://pipeline-router.internal/api/v1/replication-events"

-"""Dispatch replication event to downstream webhook with retry logic."""
+"""POST one replication event to the webhook with exponential backoff.

 try: